top of page

 Grievance Policy: We want to create a learning environment that respects the diversity our attendees bring to these events.
 If you are dissatisfied with your experience, please email us at theartofintimatemarriage@yahoo.com or contact us via phone at 858-775-0500 to further discuss your concerns.

-PLEASE NOTE: All times listed are PACIFIC DAYLIGHT TIME.
+PLEASE NOTE: All times listed are EASTERN DAYLIGHT TIME.

 Please adjust for your own time zone accordingly.